verrazzano/verrazzano/install/README.md

      * Select the related VCN.
      * Go to the `Security Lists` for the VCN.
      * Select the security list named `oke-wkr-...`.
      * Check the ingress rules for the security list.
 There should be one rule for each of the destination ports named in the LoadBalancer services.
 In the above example, the destination ports are `31541` & `31739`.
-We would expect the ingress rule for `31739` to be missing because it was named in the above ERROR output.
+We would expect the ingress rule for `31739` to be missing because it was named in the ERROR output.
      * If a rule is missing, then add it by clicking `Add Ingress Rules` and filling in the source CIDR and destination port range (missing port).
 Use the existing rules as a guide.